aoc/year2022/day13.rs

 17//! again along with a closing `]` character.

-18//! * Do a similar push if the second character is an opening `[` and the first anything else.
+18//! * Do a similar push if the second character is an opening `[` and the first is anything else.

-19//! * Finally compare the 2 characters by value.
+19//! * Finally, compare the 2 characters by value.
 Since we've already covered the equal case, one

 21struct Packet<'a> {